Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

-And that is it!
+## Theoretical Example - Artist Royalties

+Let's take what we know about the `transfer hook` extension and conceptually try to understand how we could implement artist royalties for NFTs.
+If you're not familiar, an artist royalty is a fee paid on any sale of an NFT.
+Historically, these were more suggestions than enforcements, since at anytime, a user could strike a private deal and exchange their NFT for payment on a platform or program that did not enforce these royalties.
+That being said, we can get a little closer with transfer hooks.

+**First Approach** - Transfer SOL right from the `owner` to the artist right in the hook.
+Although this may sound like a good avenue to try, it won't work, for two reasons.
+First, the hook would not know how much to pay the artist - this is because the transfer hook does not take any arguments other than the needed `source`, `mint`, `destination`, `owner`, `extraAccountMetaList` and all of the accounts within the list.
+Secondly, we would be paying from the `owner` to the artist, which cannot be done since `owner` is deescalated.
+It cannot sign and it cannot be written to - this means we don't have the authority to update `owner`'s balance.
+Although we can't use this approach, it's a good showcase to the limitations of the transfer hook.

+**Second Approach** - Create a data PDA owned by the `extraAccountMetaList` that tracks if the royalty has been paid.
+If it has, allow the transfer, if it has not, deny it.
+This approach is multi-step, and would require an additional function in the transfer hook program.

+Say we have a new function called `payRoyalty` in our transfer hook program.
+This function would be required to:
+1. Create a data PDA owned by the `extraAccountMetaList`
+  a.
+This account would hold information about the trade
+2. Transfer the amount for the royalty from the `owner` to the artist.
+3. Update the data PDA with the sale information

+Then you'd transfer, and all the transfer hook should do is check the sales data on the PDA.
+It would allow or disallow the transfer from there.

+Remember this the above is just a theoretical discussion and is in no way all-encompassing.
+For example, how would you enforce prices of the NFTs?
+Or, what if the owner of the NFT wants to transfer it to a different wallet of theirs - should there be an approved list of "allowed" wallets?
+Or, should the artist be a signer involved in every sale/transfer?
+This system design makes for a great homework assignment!

 # Lab

-In this lab we will explore how transfer hooks works by creating a Cookie Crumb program.
-We will have a Cookie NFT that has a transfer hook which will mint a crumb token for each transfer, so we would be able to tell how many times this NFT has been transferred only by looking at the crumb supply.
+In this lab we'll explore how transfer hooks work by creating a Cookie Crumb program.
+We'll have a Cookie NFT that has a transfer hook which will mint a crumb token for each transfer - leaving a "crumb trail".
+We'll able to tell how many times this NFT has been transferred only by looking at the crumb supply.

 ## 0. Setup

 ### 1. Verify Solana/Anchor/Rust Versions

-We will be interacting with the `Token Extension` program in this lab and that requires you have solana cli version ≥ 1.18.1.
+We'll be interacting with the `Token Extensions` program in this lab and that requires you have solana cli version ≥ 1.18.1.

 To check your version run: